jairus-m/cath-classification-cnn/README.md

 # Running Experiments

+NOTE: A Dockerfile is included to run the entire project within a container.
+Refer to the Dockerfile for build instructions.

 ### 1. Activate the venv (w/ uv)
 - Run `uv venv` to initialize the venv
 - Activate the venv by with the following CLI commands: